 The chapter "Necrology" respectively "Obituary" on Johann Sebastian Bach is illustrated with several portraits of the famous composer.
 Did you know that the Bach House in Eisenach hosts the most extensive collection of priceless portraits of the musician?
 And if so, did you know that almost none of them represents what Bach looked like?
 Only one painting, which is the artwork of Elias Gottlob Haussmann is considered to show Bach as he looked back then.

 Necrology was a name back then what we call obituary today.
 It displayed a person's life and was published, in our case the life of Johann Sebastian Bach in an "efficient news" in the Mitzler Publishing Company.
 Today precisely this first biography about the most famous composer on earth is hard to find anywhere.
 Of course, if you do know where – and we do know that in the meantime – but three years ago and on Google, you are at your wit's end soon.
 The specialty coming with the necrology on Johann Sebastian Bach is, that actually three authors published it together.
 First to name, there is Johann Sebastian Bach's son Carl Phillip Emanuel.
-Next is the founder of the Mitzler Society, Lorenz Christoph Mizler de Kolof and the third is the son-in-law of Bach and student, Johann Friedrich Agricola.
+Next is the founder of the Mitzler Society, Lorenz Christoph Mizler de Kolof and the third is one of Bach's students, Johann Friedrich Agricola.
 Three days after Bach's death this necrology was published, but a broad public learned about the content as late as three years later.

 Here on this website, you may read this necrology in quick twelve minutes transcript, was known about the Thomas Cantor back then.
 Or you try to understand the old German font original after that from the year 1750.
 But that might take a while.
 First you get my translation next.